thesixnetwork/SIXEcho/README.md

 # License

-SIX Echo is released under the terms of the Apache license2.0.
+SIX Echo is released under the terms of the Apache-2.0.
 For more information http://www.apache.org/licenses/LICENSE-2.0